LaendleEnergy/LaendleEnergy.github.io/index.md

 ### 3.6.
 Sprint 5 () <a name="sprint5"></a>
 *Author*: Lucas
 - *Embedded* (implemented by Lucas):
-Micro Guard UDP implementation on embedded device and server
+MicroGuardUDP protocol definition and implementation on embedded device and server

 ---